 Dr. Carol E. Lytch began as the eleventh president of Lancaster Theological Seminary August 15, 2011.
-She is an ordained minister with dual affiliation in the United Church of Christ with standing in the Lancaster Association, and with the Presbyterian Church (USA) with standing in Donegal Presbytery.
-Early in her career, she served as co-pastor of First Presbyterian Church in Cranbury, NJ with her husband, the Rev. Dr. Stephens G. Lytch.
+She is an ordained minister in the Presbyterian Church (USA) and in the United Church of Christ.
+Early in her career,Dr. Lytch served as co-pastor of First Presbyterian Church, Cranbury, NJ, with her husband.

-Before coming to Lancaster Seminary, Dr. Lytch was assistant executive director of the Association of Theological Schools (ATS), the accrediting agency for theological schools in United States and Canada.
+Before coming to Lancaster Seminary, Dr. Lytch served as assistant executive director of the Association of Theological Schools (ATS), the accrediting agency for theological schools in United States and Canada.
 Prior to her work with ATS, she was coordinator of the Lilly Endowment’s Program for Strengthening Congregational Leadership.
 She also was visiting scholar and researcher-in-residence at Louisville Presbyterian Theological Seminary in Kentucky.

 Dr. Lytch speaks on a variety of topics especially theological education, opportunities and challenges for mainline Protestant churches, and faith formation in young adults.

 Dr. Lytch and her husband, the Rev. Dr. Stephens G. Lytch, have two adult children (married) and three grandchildren.